Batch System Primer

 Running a Job

 When a job is scheduled to run, the requested compute resources are allocated to the job.
 No other job will run on those resources during that job's run.
-The job script is copied to the first compute node in the allocation and executed - and the application is launched across the allocated resources.
+The job script is copied to the first compute node in the allocation or, in the case of the CORAL systems, a shared launch node and executed.
+The application is then launched across the allocated resources as specified by the commands in the job script.
 Typically multiple tasks are launched across multiple compute cores, GPU's, and nodes - all confined to that job's allocation.

 The agent of the batch system which launches the job's application is connected with the resource manager.
 The resource manager provides the infrastructure to control and monitor the job and collect the statistics of all the processes running all of the tasks in the job.
 These statistics are gathered, aggregated and ultimately saved to a database which will contain a record of that job's run.

 When a user's job script is crafted to launch multiple applications and/or multiple invocations of an application, each such launch is termed a job step.
 The statistics for each job step are also captured and recorded.

 Batch System Commands

 The batch system provides a collection of commands for users to interact with the scheduler and resource manager.
 There are commands to submit a job, display the job queue, and see status and details of the job itself.
 In addition, there are commands which provide information on the computing resources, showing which resources are allocated, which are idle, and which are off-line or down.

 On Livermore Computing (LC) CTS clusters, Slurm serves as both the scheduler and resource manager.
 On our Sierra clusters, IBM Spectrum LSF is the job scheduler and IBM's Cluster System Management (CSM) is the resource manager.